Causes and Treatment Of Ambiguous Genitalia in Indian Children

 When parents can come to terms with their own feelings, it gives the child reassurance and helps counteract feelings of fear, confusion, anxiety and sadness in the child.
 So always try to celebrate your child for who they are!

 Q1.
-Is ambiguous genitalia always obvious at birth?
+Is abnormal genitalia always obvious at birth?

 Yes, usually ambiguous or abnormal genitalia is always evident at birth.
 The external sex organs of the affected child will appear to have characteristics that are neither wholly male nor wholly female or may have both female and male hormones.